-- 11. Obtain from management a listing of all Hospital disbursements for the reporting period and a listing of all employees involved with nonpayroll purchasing and payment functions. - 12.
-Obtain written policies and procedures related to employee job duties and observe job duties are properly segregated such that: - m.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - n.
-At least two employees are involved in processing and approving payments to vendors. - o.
-The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - p.
-Either the employee/official responsible for signing checks, mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments. - 13.
-Select a sample of five disbursements, excluding credit cards and travel reimbursements, provided in the listing obtained from management in SAUP #11.
-Obtain supporting documentation for each transaction and: - q.
-Observe that the disbursement matched the related original invoice/billing statement. - r.
-Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under SAUP #12, as applicable.
+- 12. Obtain from management a listing of all Hospital disbursements for the reporting period and a listing of all employees involved with nonpayroll purchasing and payment functions. - 13.
+Obtain written policies and procedures related to employee job duties and observe job duties are properly segregated such that: - a.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase; - b.
+At least two employees are involved in processing and approving payments to vendors; - c.
+The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files: - d.
+Either the employee/official responsible for signing checks, mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and - e.
+Only employees/officials authorized to sign checks approves the release of electronic reimbursements. - 14.
+Select a sample of five disbursements, excluding credit cards and travel reimbursements, provided in the listing obtained from management in SAUP #12.
+Obtain supporting documentation for each transaction and: - a.
+Observe that the disbursement matched the related original invoice/billing statement; and - b.
+Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under SAUP #13, as applicable. - 15.
+Using the entity's main operating account and the month selected in SAUP #7, select a sample of five electronic disbursements and observe that each electronic disbursement was (a) approved by only those persons authorized to disburse funds (e.g. sign checks) per the entity's policy, and (b) approved by the required number of authorized signers per the entity's policy.